How to Break Co Sleeping and Move Baby Into a Room of Their Own

-But there inevitably comes a time in every co sleeping family’s journey when stopping co sleeping seems like the right next step.
+For every co sleeping family, there inevitably comes a time when stopping co sleeping seems like the right next step.
 And when that time comes, it can be difficult to know how to break co sleeping and move your baby to a room of their own without it causing baby (or you!) extra stress.
+Rest assured: being unsure how to go about this transition is totally normal.

 Luckily, all you need to ease the transition from co sleeping is a little planning—and a little patience!